Looking for a boost of Positive Energy? Enjoy!

 .
 She walks you through a 28 day process that asks you to explore your role within systemic racism and consider ways that you can be an ally

 to people of color.

-Some of the best ways to impact the election on November 3rd involve you supporting other people.
+Some of the best ways to impact elections involve you supporting other people.
 Join a phone bank to call voters.
 Be a poll worker.
 Write postcards asking people to vote.
 Listen to the Campaign HQ with David Plouffe

 podcast.
 As an author, political strategist, and Barack Obama's former campaign advisor, he shares actionable steps on how you can make a difference in this year's election.